firdawse/Creating-main-window-/README.md

 }
 ```
 # Format [](#format)
-In This part we tried to apply some performance propreties to our text for that we needed to be familiar with some classes and public functions like :
+In this part we have tried to apply some performance propreties to our text for that we needed to be familiar with some classes and public functions like :

 * The [QTextCharFormat](https://doc.qt.io/qt-5/qtextcharformat.html) class that provides formatting information for characters